The Financial Case for Cloud for Law Firms

 Now that we’ve walked you through how to do a side-by-side comparison of On-Premise vs. Web Applications vs. Private Cloud, we encourage you to run your own numbers using our Cloud Cost Calculator.

-Next is a link to download the calculator, a nifty Excel spreadsheet that allows you to punch in your own numbers (given the unique needs of your firm), and quickly calculate your Total Cost of Ownership across all three paths.
+Download the calculator, a nifty Excel spreadsheet that allows you to punch in your own numbers (given the unique needs of your firm), and quickly calculate your Total Cost of Ownership across all three paths.

-Cloud Cost Calculator for Law Firms
+Cloud Cost Calculator

 Watch the How-To Video: